 If you need to install a new plugin, look at the total number of downloads, and compare it the ratings.
 A good plugin should have a great rating with thousands of downloads.

-To find which plugin causes the slow loading, you can install the Plugin Performance Profiler and run a plugins test.
-It will tell you all the plugins times, and you can easily find the one that causes the problem and uninstall it.
+To find which plugin causes the slow loading, you can install the plugin Performance Profiler and run a plugins test.
+It will tell you all the plugins times, and you can easily find the one that cause the problem and uninstall it.

 The server response time

 You can’t optimize a blog without a fast server, if you’re using a free web hosting, then, it’s the time to get a professional WordPress web hosting provider.
 It’s not an option, but a choice that will save your blog from poor quality hosting, with multiple downtimes.

-In general, Google developers recommend a response time that’s less than 0.2 seconds.
+In general, Google developers recommends a response time less than 0.2 seconds.
 It’s not a rule, but, an advice from the leader in the Internet.
 If you’re using a shared hosting, it’s not easy to get that fast response time, so don’t worry about that, but, if you’re using a premium hosting, then, you should have that response time limit.

 Images and blog Background

-If you’re using a background image for your site, then, it’s one of the factors that make your blog too slow.
+If you’re using a background image for your site, then, it’s one of the factors that makes your blog too slow.
 Big images can multiply the normal necessary time to open your blog pages.
 You can use a simple background texture, and it’s better to be light, but image for a background will slow your blog without doubts.
 Even, if you compress images, the impact of slow loading will still the same.

 How to make images load faster on your website?